 She looked at him as if he had asked her to build it beyond the stars.
 The doors opened behind them and a courier presented Garreth with scroll.
 The Thinkers seal was pressed into the wax.
 Inside would be their decision.
 He held in his hand the answer to his future.

 “Have fun being a Thinker,” Cassandra said as she got up.
-She smiled at him and walked away.
+She smiled at him a sad smile, then walked away.

-He watched her walking away, then turned his attention to the scroll, then down to the drawing in the dirt.
+He watched her walk away, then turned his attention to the scroll then down to the drawing in the dirt.
 He shoved the scroll into his pack without breaking the seal and ran after her.

 “Wait,” he called as he caught up to her.